Yuko-code/article-preview-component/README.md

 **To do this challenge, you need a basic understanding of HTML, CSS and a tiny bit of JavaScript.**

-# Frontend Mentor - NFT preview card component solution
+# Frontend Mentor - Article preview component

-This is a solution to the [NFT preview card component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/nft-preview-card-component-SbdUL_w0U).
+This is a solution to the [Article preview component](https://www.frontendmentor.io/challenges/article-preview-component-dYBN_pYFT/hub/article-preview-component-0jqZUy-ut).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents